Bhuvanesh-F/Web-project/README.md

 ## 1. Project Overview

 **VitalCare** is a full-stack web application developed as the group project for ICT2213Y(3).
-It simulates a healthcare management system that supports both **human patient care** and **pet care** services under one platform.
+It simulates a healthcare management system that supports both **human patient care** and **pet care** services under a single platform.
 The system allows patients and pet owners to register, log in, book appointments, and view medical records, while administrators can manage staff, approve appointments, and monitor system activity.

 The Week 10 milestone required the team to demonstrate:

 - A working HTML/PHP/jQuery front end connected to a live MySQL database
 - Core features: registration, login, appointment booking, and medical records
 - Evidence of security practices: SQL injection prevention, session management, XSS protection, and CSRF mitigation